mario-jerkovic/store-supply-tracker/README.md

 ## Project Structure

-    ├── client                          - All of the client side code resides in this folder │   ├── assets                      - Images and fonts │   ├── common                      - React components that are used trought the application │   ├── routes                      - React-router-relay
-    │   │   ├── routs.js                - All route definitions
-    │   │   └── viewerQuery.js          - Entry node of a GraphQL query
-    │   ├── index.html                  - HTML template file used by html-webpack-plugin
-    │   └── index.js                    - Client entry point
     ├── scripts                         - Scripts
     │   └── babelRelayPlugin.js         - Babel-relay-plugin provided by Relay
     ├── server                          - All of the server side code resides in this folder